Skyrmion Tubes in achiral nematic liquid crystals: Conclusions and perspectives

-As stated above, we would like to stress here that the stable configurations found in the present paper are of the same type as the so-called Skyrmion Tubes found in \cite{PRB98, PRB100} and there described numerically in ferromagnets and experimentally detected for chiral nematic liquid crystals under an applied external field.
-In contrast with these results, we found Skyrmion Tube configurations in achiral nematics either with external fields or in their absence.
-When a sufficiently high external field is present, only a type of Skyrmion Tube survives and it gives rise to an axially-symmetric localized configuration immersed in the standard nematic phase.
+As stated above, we would like to stress here that the configurations found in the present paper are of the same type as the so-called Skyrmion tubes found in \cite{PRB98, PRB100} and there described numerically in ferromagnets and experimentally detected for chiral nematic liquid crystals under an applied external field.
+In contrast with these results, we found Skyrmion tube configurations in achiral nematics either with external fields or in their absence.
+When a sufficiently high external field is present, only a type of Skyrmion tube survives and it gives rise to an axially-symmetric localized configuration immersed in the standard nematic phase.

+Thus, we reached a twofold target.
+On one hand this work presents a self-contained study about the formation and control of Skyrmion tubes under external fields and, more specifically, coaxial external fields.
+On the other hand it represents a first stone towards a general 3D study of these structures also including arbitrary orientations of the external field.

-As a conclusion, the proposal of considering higher order free--energy expansions leads to interesting new perspectives in the liquid crystal science with many potential technological applications, where Skyrmion Tubes might play an important role.
-On the theoretical side, according to our results, it is clear that this kind of configurations emerge in a natural and straight way from the proposed energy and can be controlled by external fields.
+As a conclusion, the proposal of considering higher order free--energy expansions, as opposed to higher derivative ones \cite{Dozov2001}, leads to interesting new perspectives in the liquid crystal science with many potential technological applications, where Skyrmion tubes might play an important role.
+On the theoretical side, according to our results it is clear that this kind of configurations emerge in a natural and straight way from the proposed energy and can be controlled by external fields.

-As for future work, we plan to study the mutual interaction of Skyrmion Tubes, the space arrangement of two or more of them and their lattice configurations.
+As for future work, we plan to study the stability of the found solutions, the mutual interaction of Skyrmion tubes, the space arrangement of two or more of them and their lattice configurations.
 Furthermore, we aim at studying electro-optical effects and exploring other types of localized objects.
+Moreover, we also aim at exploring the effect of the compression of pseudolayers by using an appropriate compression energy and a representation of the director in terms of the geometric objects defining the layer surfaces as discussed at the end of Sec. \ref{secttwo}.
 Finally, we are also interested in studying liquid crystals confined within specific geometries and modeled by the quartic free--energy density along with its coupling with external fields.